-In the following guest post, John Read Stark, President of John Reed Stark Consulting and former Chief of the SEC’s Office of Internet Enforcement, takes a look at the latest cryptocurrency phenomenon — the “initial exchange offering,” or IEO.
+In recent days, a number of leading retailers have announced that they are initiating processes to allow consumers to complete purchase transactions using bitcoin or other cryptocurrencies.
+In the following guest post, John Reed Stark, President of John Reed Stark Consulting and former Chief of the SEC’s Office of Internet Enforcement, takes a look at these developments in the retail industry.
 A version of this article originally appeared on Securities Docket.
-I would like to thank John for allowing me to publish his article.
-I welcome guest post submissions from responsible authors on topics of interest to this blog’s readers.
-Please contact me directly if you would like to submit an article Here is John’s article.
+I would like to thank John for allowing me to publish his article as a guest post on this site.
+I welcome guest post submissions from responsible authors on topics of interest to this site’s readers.
+Please contact me directly if you would like to submit a guest post.
+Here is John’s article.

-Continue Reading Guest Post: The Looming SEC IEO Smackdown
+*********************Continue Reading Guest Post: The Bitcoin Plague Spreads to Retail

 As digital assets and cryptocurrencies have become an increasingly important part of the current financial landscape, market participants and their advisors have struggled with to answer the question whether or not the tokens and coins represent “securities” subject to the requirements of the federal securities laws.
 In a remarkably direct speech on June 14, 2018, SEC Director of Corporate Finance William Hinman provided some helpful guidance on the SEC’s approach to these digital assets.
 Among other important things in his speech, Hinman shared his view that Bitcoin and Ether are not “securities” under the U.S. securities laws.
 He also emphasized that all of the circumstances involving a digital asset, including in particular the way in which it was sold, will determine whether or not the asset is a security.
 The text of Hinman’s speech at the Yahoo Finance All Markets Summit can be found